 Welcome to Hate Week.

-Ohio State has done away with its first 11 opponents of the 2022 season.
-Now it can focus on the one that really matters: Michigan.
+Ohio State defeated its first 11 opponents of the 2023 season.
+Now, it can focus on the one that matters most: Michigan.

-It's been almost 1,100 days since the Buckeyes last defeated the Wolverines – a 56-27 beatdown in 2019 courtesy of Justin Fields and J.K.
-Dobbins' combined eight touchdowns in Ann Arbor.
-In 2020, a COVID-19 outbreak within the Michigan program caused The Game's cancellation, and last year, the Buckeyes were run off the field by the Wolverines, losing 42-27 and suffering their first defeat to their bitter rivals in a decade.
+It's been 1,449 days since the Buckeyes defeated the Wolverines – a 56-27 beatdown in 2019 as Justin Fields and J.K.
+Dobbins combined for eight touchdowns in Ann Arbor.
+In 2020, a COVID-19 outbreak within the Michigan program caused The Game's cancellation.
+In 2021 and 2022, Ohio State suffered losses of 42-27 and 45-23, though some believe the Wolverines' sign-stealing scheme, which former Michigan staffer Connor Stalions created and operated, impacted those results.

-This year's meeting will be the 118th between Ohio State and Michigan in a rivalry that dates back to 1897.
-It is the most bitter rivalry in all of sports.
-It is the greatest rivalry in all of sports.
-As it has been many times during The Game's history, everything is on the line in this one.
+The 2023 meeting will be the 119th between Ohio State and Michigan in a rivalry that dates back to 1897.
+It's the most bitter rivalry in all of sports.
+It's the greatest rivalry in all of sports.
+It's all on the line.